 Maybe you are retired or struggling to make ends meet.
-Maybe you are a traveler, a gardener, a baker, a woodworker, a knitter, a reader.
-Anything goes!
+Maybe you are a traveler, a gardener, a baker, a woodworker, an activist, a knitter, a reader, a DIY’er, a runner…….really, anything goes!

 The key is to pick a niche that you LOVE to talk about.

 Tip #1.
 Choosing a Blogging Niche You Love to Talk About.

 But why?
 Because if you choose to write about something you do not love you risking turning this amazing career path of blogging into just another unfulfilling job.